 Deep-learning-based PDE solvers have been applied to solve problems in many areas of practical engineering and life sciences \cite{other1, other2, other3}.
-However, most deep-learning-based solvers are computationally expensive because the convergence speed is usually slow and it is probably not guaranteed to convergence to the desired precision.
+However, deep-learning-based solvers usually are computationally expensive meaning that the convergence speed is usually slow.
+To reach a desired precision, the training process can take a very long time.
+Therefore, it is imperative to speed up the convergence.
 A recent study \cite{gu2021selectnet} proposed a self-paced learning framework, that was inspired by an algorithm named "SelectNet" \cite{liu2019selectnet} originally for image classification, to ease the issue of slow convergence.
 In \cite{gu2021selectnet}, new neural networks called selection networks were introduced to be trained simultaneously with the residual model based solution network.
 The selection network learned to provide weights to training points to guide the solution network to learn more from points that have larger residual errors.

 In this paper, we aim to address the aforementioned issue of slow convergence by introducing active-learning-based adaptive sampling techniques to sample the most informative training examples for networks to be trained on.
 This algorithm is motivated by the active learning approach primarily used in supervised learning in computer vision \cite{AL1, AL2, AL3, AL4}, which chooses high-quality data to label so that the network learns faster and less human labeling labor is encountered.